Deploy Astro on AWS S3 and CloudFront

-Deploy your static Astro SPA to AWS with S3 and CloudFront for fast, reliable performance.
+Deploy your Astro site to AWS with S3 and CloudFront for fast, reliable performance.
 This guide walks you through configuration and setup to get your site live with Thunder.

 View code in StackBlitz